shakerin/pyland/Project Status and Plan.md

 * TemplateLibrary class is the place where frame objects are created for all frame strings,
 * frame objects from TemplateLibrary class can be utilized to generate text or execute accessible system commands,
 * Finalize a structure that can be used for generating texts
+* execute commands easily from users perspective

 ## Next Step
-* execute commands easily from users perspective,
+* create package for distribution

 ## Common Terms